isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-snake-a-drain/index.md

 ##  **How to Prevent Drain Clogs**

-Here are some few tips to observe that will save you the agony of clogged [drains](https://pestpolicy.com/best-drain-cleaner/): - You can use a screen tub in the bathroom to prevent the infiltration of unwanted materials into the [drain](https://pestpolicy.com/best-drain-snakes/) pipe.
+Here are some few tips to observe that will save you the agony of clogged [drains](https://pestpolicy.com/best-drain-cleaner/):- You can use a screen tub in the bathroom to prevent the infiltration of unwanted materials into the [drain](https://pestpolicy.com/best-drain-snakes/)pipe.
 The screen tub collects the materials the cause clogging, and hence you should be cleaning the screen tub occasionally.

 - In line with the prevention, you can catch unwanted materials in the bathroom, including hairs and soap residues, using hands before they go down the drain.